Marzipan Easter Eggs

 Alternatively, you can also attach two halves with melted chocolate to make a full egg shape.
 It is kinda heavy (and expensive)

-- That a small ball of marzipan and knead it with your finger so you have no cracks.
+- Take a small ball of marzipan and knead it with your fingers until it’s smooth.
 Place it into the mold over the plastic wrap and press down into shape.

-Pro tip – the amount of marzipan will depend on the size of the mold and the size of the nut you stuff into the mold. - Then place a chocolate-coated nut in the middle of the marzipan.
-Press down firmly but gently so it sinks in but does not break.
-Make sure the marzipan wraps the nut and the top is smooth.
+Pro tip – The amount of marzipan will depend on the mold size and the size of the nut you stuff into the mold. - Then, place a chocolate-coated nut in the middle of the marzipan.
+Press down firmly but gently so it sinks in without breaking.
+Make sure the marzipan wraps the nut, and the top is smooth.

 - You should now have a smooth half-egg in the mold.
 Flip the mold using plastic wrap to remove it from the mold.